-Two farmers dead in Uttar Pradesh, minister’s convoy ran over them, farmers unions allege
+Two farmers dead in Uttar Pradesh: Minister’s convoy ran over them, farmers unions allege

 The minister said the protesting farmers pelted stones at the vehicle and the driver lost control.
-The police are yet to confirm any details.

 Two farmers died in Uttar Pradesh’s Lakhimpur Kheri district on Sunday after a vehicle that was part of a minister’s convoy ran over protesting farmers, the Bhartiya Kisan Union alleged.
-A medical officer at the Lakhimpur district hospital confirmed that two people had died and one was seriously injured.
+A medical officer at the district hospital confirmed that two people had died and one was seriously injured.

-The farmers’ union claimed the vehicle belonged to the son of Union Minister Ajay Mishra, who was visiting the area along with the deputy chief minister of the state.
+The farmers’ union claimed that the vehicle belonged to the son of Union Minister Ajay Mishra, who was visiting the area along with Deputy Chief Minister Keshav Maurya.

-Mishra told a television channel that the farmers pelted stones at the vehicle, which led to the driver losing control and ramming into the farmers.
+Mishra told a news channel that stones were pelted at the vehicle, which led to the driver losing control and ramming into the farmers.
 He said the driver died in the accident.

 Eight farmers were injured in the incident as well, according to the Dainik Bhaskar.
-The Bhartiya Kisan Union did not specify the number of farmers who had been injured, but said that farmer leader Tejendra Singh Virk was among them.
+The Bharatiya Kisan Union did not specify the number of farmers who had been injured, but said that farmer leader Tejendra Singh Virk was among them.

-Photos and videos shared by local journalists showed some people, reportedly farmers who were present at the protest, lying on along side a road covered in blood.
-Others, visibly injured, were being carried away in the videos.
+Photos and videos shared by local journalists showed some people, reportedly farmers who were present at the protest, lying along a road covered in blood.
+Others who were visibly injured were being carried away in the videos.

-One video also showed a vehicle set on fire.
+One video also showed a vehicle being set on fire.

 What happened?